giuliodz/BnB-Java-Prototype-App/README.md

 # BRIEF
 This is a smiple GUI-based Application written in Java for exploring properties available for rental in London.
+It is meant to be an exercise for good standards in OO-Programming for Desktop Application using Java.
+It loads some static property listings from `airbnb-london.csv` and shows them to the user giving it some navigation functionalities and other cool stuff.
+Later on, an integration with an external API requesting live listings should be done.
-It gives users an immersive experience for finding a rental property in London, matching their desired criteria over a variety of categories including price range, location and size.
+**Note** As for now, the application does not use any building tool (such as Gradle for example) It gives users an immersive experience for finding a rental property in London, matching their desired criteria over a variety of categories including price range, location and size.
 It consists of 4 panels forming the logical journey of how the user can decide to select a property.
 The first panel includes a welcome message with instructions of how to use the